vlehtola/slam-course/RPCN_PART_A/Assignment.md

 Integrate IMU calib folder with rpcn A exercise...
 Steps:
+Part 1a
+Record the IMU data with MT Manager 2.0 in class
+Open and store in .txt file
+Utilize data_analyse python file to get average imu values estimate scale factor and bias via equations
+Part 2b
-Calculate scale factor and biase in class store rosbag data in .txt or any preferable format. plot the results integrate imu bias and scale factor to store data using data_analysis.py plot the results
+run rosbag and store rosbag imu data in .txt or any other preferable format. plot the results integrate imu bias and scale factor to store data using data_analysis.py plot the results